LCrossman/Nanopore_urine_analysis/README.md

 A suitable antibiotic resistance database to search would be the Comprehensive Antibiotic Resistance Database (https://card.mcmaster.ca/about)
-For the use of the nanopore searches only, a dereplicated subset of these genes is provided in this repository.
+For the use of the nanopore searches only, a dereplicated subset of these genes is provided in this repository, AR-genes_subset_dereplicated.fa

+If there are non-unique filenames in the first id field of the extracted nanopore fasta files, script rename_fasta_fast5.py will rename the first field to create unique names.

 Disclaimer:
 Materials on this site are provided "as is" without warranties or conditions of any kind expressed or implied.